Contributions to improve the safety and security of Indigenous women, children, families and 2SLGBTQQIA+ people

 1. Introduction

-The Government of Canada takes the issue of violence against Indigenous women very seriously and will continue to work in partnership with Indigenous organizations, provincial and territorial governments, and external partners to develop effective solutions.
+The Government of Canada takes the issue of violence against Indigenous women very seriously and will continue to work in partnership with Indigenous organizations, provincial and territorial governments and external partners to develop effective solutions.

-Indigenous Services Canada (the department) administers the Family Violence Prevention Program (FVPP) that contributes to the safety and well-being of Indigenous Peoples, families and communities.
+Indigenous Services Canada, the department, administers the Family Violence Prevention Program (FVPP) that contributes to the safety and well-being of Indigenous peoples, families and communities.

 The FVPP aims to fund protection and prevention services for Indigenous women, children and families across Canada.
 This includes:

-Funding recipients provide Indigenous Peoples with individual and family services that are developed and implemented through an Indigenous lens, targeting the specific violence prevention needs of the communities.
+Funding recipients provide Indigenous peoples with individual and family services that are developed and implemented through an Indigenous lens, targeting the specific violence prevention needs of the communities.
 The intention of the program is to assist Indigenous individuals and communities to:

 Scope